DanGOTO100/AutomaticLyricsGenerationAI/README.md

 # AutomaticLyricsGenerationAI

 This code will read and learn from lyrics ingested as input in a text file.
 It will create a Pandas Dataframe consisting of a Markov Chain containing words and probabilities to go to another word.
 A first order chain.
 DF will be built upon Python Dict of word to word occurences.
-(We could build another order chain by adjusting parameter *pharselenght*).

 It will create a song based (lenght specififed) on these chains and with some weighted probability of the lenght of each lyrics' line.

 It basically defines and uses these functions: